EDCD/EDMarketConnector/docs/Killswitches.md

 - `plugins.some_plugin.some_thing` will never be allowed to continue (as all fields are blank)

+Indexing of lists (and any other `Sequence`) is done with numbers as normal.
+Negative numbers do work to reference the end of sequences.

+### Traversal paths

+`set_fields`, `delete_fields`, and `redact_fields` all accept a single traversal
+path to target particular fields.

+When following paths, there are some caveats one should know.

+- If a field (for example `a.b`) exists in the data dict (ie, `{'a.b': True}`) it will be the thing accessed by a killswitch that includes `a.b` at the current "level".
+This means that if both a key `a.b` and a nested key exist with the same name (`{'a.b': 0, 'a': { 'b': 1 }}`), the former is always referenced.
+No backtracking takes place to attempt to resolve conflicts, even if the dotted field name is not at the end of a key.

+- Traversal can and will error, especially if you attempt to pass though keys that do not exist (eg past the end of a `Sequence` or a key that does not exist in a `Mapping`).

+- If any exception occurs during your traversal, **the entire killswitch is** **assumed to be faulty, and will be treated as a permanent killswitch**

+### Individual action rules

+All actions (as noted above) can fail during traversal to their targets.
+If this happens, the entire killswitch is assumed to be a permanent one and execution stops.

+#### Deletes

+For both `MutableMapping` and `MutableSequence` targets, deletes never fail.
+If a key doesn't exist it simply is a no-op.

+#### Sets

+Sets always succeed for `MutableMapping` objects, either creating new keys or updating existing ones.
+For `MutableSequence`s, however, a set can fail if the index is not within `len(target)`.
+If the index is exactly `len(target)`, `append` is used.

+You can set values other than strings, but you are limited to what json itself supports, and the translation thereof to python.
+In general this means:
+`int`, `float`, `string`, `bool`, and `None` (json `null`) values may be set.

 ### Testing

 Killswitch files can be tested using the script in `scripts/killswitch_test.py`.